Postpartum Depression Support

 - Finding his own support network

-A husband’s support network may include his own parents, siblings, friends, co-workers or even other husbands affected by PPD.
-Husbands and partners can provide better support for their spouse by seeking their own support.
+A husband or partner’s support network may include their own parents, siblings, friends, co-workers or even other husbands affected by PPD.
+Husbands and partners can provide better support for their spouses by seeking their own support.

 Guidance for Siblings